Wondirad-Kifelew/deliverable/README.md

 All frontend code lives in a single file (App.jsx).
 Splitting it into separate component files would be the natural next step, but it would also require a shared state solution.
 Either lifting state higher, using a context, or bringing in a state management library to pass reservations and handlers across components.
 For a demo of this size, one file keeps things simple and easy to follow

+## If I had more time

+- I would add a payment method before checkout, learning along the way.
+- Move the files to separate files and having a state management functionality so it will be more scalable
+- Add auth

 ## Stack

 - **Frontend** — React